valueflows/valueflows/mkdocs/docs/concepts/resources.md

 For serialized or uniquely identified resources, if the logical and technical unique identifiers are not changed by an event, such as moving a vehicle to another location without any changes to its accountable agent (and assuming location is not part of the logical identifier), the resource does not behave like a stock and is not decremented or incremented.

+All economic information in an Economic Resource must be put there by an Economic Event.
+Non-economic information (note, image, etc.) can be updated on the Economic Resource directly.
+Economic information is anything that might affect periodic accounting or financial reporting.
+In this way, there is always an immutable detailed time-based record of information that affected such reporting.
+And there are not excessive (non-economic) events for only non-economic updates.

+Note that the economic information is therefore derived information, and could be re-calculated as needed by iterating through the Economic Events.
+But that could have performance issues, so isn't generally recommended.

 ### How resources relate to transfers

 Two different kinds of "inventorying" of resources are affected by transfers.